sp550/electron-vite-vue/README.md

   - automated regular export
 button with dropdown menu for open various dirs

+settings and config implementation
+Basic common hotkeys
+# After minimal functional product
 ### UI
+settings icon which opens up a modal/card. move the "change data directory" button to inside this modal
  - sidebar on hover edge
   - toggle sidebar left and right
   3 dot menu
   s,m,l display optons for title bar

 # medium features
-settings and config implementation parse other patient content such as issues and plan Basic common hotkeys
+parse other patient content such as issues and plan
 # Large Features
 todo for patients
 issues extractor